birkoss/mtg-tracker/README.md

 UI & Glitch
  - Only gripe i really have with it is that I don't find it a bit unpolished visually (which is to be expected at at this stage and by no means is meant like an insult).

-- Changing the image in the background would be fun!
+- Changing the image(Icon) in the background would be fun!

-Change color when in Commander Damage State ?
-- Expand button when active with label (Apply) ?

-Animate when life = 0, poison = 10, one cmd = 21

-Select color within PlayerBox Settings
-- Selected colors are inactive
-- Refresh players and CommanderDamage boxes on changes